JAlcocerT/JAlcocerT/content/blog/ai-MULTIAGENTS-TOOLS.md

 ## Conclusions

-Isnt it crazy that we already have: https://jobforagent.com/
+Isnt it crazy that we already have job portals for agents: https://jobforagent.com/

+In the meantime, you can get your keys:

 * https://platform.openai.com/logs
     * https://platform.openai.com/playground/prompts?models=gpt-4.1